japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeExec.md

   child: SparkPlan): ShuffleExchangeExec
 ----

-`apply` creates a new <<creating-instance, ShuffleExchangeExec>> physical operator with an empty link:spark-sql-ExchangeCoordinator.adoc[ExchangeCoordinator].
+`apply` creates a new <<creating-instance, ShuffleExchangeExec>> physical operator with an empty spark-sql-ExchangeCoordinator.md[ExchangeCoordinator].

 `apply` is used when:

-* [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed (and plans a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[Repartition] logical operator with `shuffle` flag enabled, a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[RepartitionByExpression])
+* [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed (and plans a spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md[Repartition] logical operator with `shuffle` flag enabled, a spark-sql-LogicalPlan-Repartition-RepartitionByExpression.md[RepartitionByExpression])

-* link:spark-sql-EnsureRequirements.adoc[EnsureRequirements] physical query optimization is executed (and requested to link:spark-sql-EnsureRequirements.adoc#ensureDistributionAndOrdering[enforce partition requirements])
+* spark-sql-EnsureRequirements.md[EnsureRequirements] physical query optimization is executed (and requested to spark-sql-EnsureRequirements.md#ensureDistributionAndOrdering[enforce partition requirements])

 === [[internal-properties]] Internal Properties